superunitybuild/buildtool/README.md

 * Set the constant values.

 #### Creating Pre/Post BuildActions.
-There are two options here:
-* If your pre/post build actions are very specific to your project, you may want to just override the `PreBuild` and `PostBuild` actions in your project's BuildSettings class.
-* If you want the pre/post build actions to be easier to reuse on new projects, create an editor class that inherits from `PreBuildAction` or `PostBuildAction` and overrides the `Execute` method.
+Create an editor class that inherits from `PreBuildAction` or `PostBuildAction` and overrides the `Execute` method.
+You can override the "priority" property to control the order actions execute (lower values runs earlier).

 ## Command Line Interface